 Platforms can be added to, allowing integrations in the future to keep the system at the forefront of digital healthcare.
 For example, you may work to provide free entertainment one year and then add on meal ordering and survey functionality the next year.
 By keeping these systems relevant and right up to date, you can ensure patients and visitors are getting the latest and very best experience, enriching their time with you.

 The Right Tools for the Job

-Whether you want to give your patients a better experience through secure and reliable WiFi, keep them comfortable and entertained through on-demand media streaming or learn more about them to adapt to their needs and expectations, this quiz can help you find the perfect solution.
+Whether you want to give your patients a better experience through secure and reliable WiFi, keep them comfortable and entertained through on-demand media streaming or learn more about them to adapt to their needs and expectations, our demo will offer you the insights you need.

 Depending on your needs, a member of the team will showcase different product offerings and how they'll help.
 You'll get guidance on the different tools and features so you can experience how this industry-leading platform improves your team's daily lives and your patients'.